-So, you want to do the right thing, but you’re well aware that businesses can profit by calling something ‘green’ and putting the price up.
-So what to do?
+So, you want to choose wisely, but you’re well aware that businesses can profit by calling something ‘green’ and putting the price up.
+It’s important to ask the right questions before handing over your money.

 Let’s unpick some of the most common claims:

 Great, but is ‘biodegradable’ necessarily better for the environment?
-‘Compostable’ products will only decompose properly in the right conditions – if that ‘fully biodegradable’ takeaway carton ends up in landfill, it will give off potent greenhouse gases.
-And to assess impact, we need to consider the whole life cycle of something – so how was the biodegradable product made, and how were the materials for it sourced?
+Biodegradable products are not always home compostable, and if biodegradable products end up in landfill, they will give off greenhouse gases.
+They also cause problems if they get into the recycling.
+And to assess the impact of a product, we need to consider its whole life cycle – so how was the biodegradable product made, and how were the materials for it sourced?

 This is a vague self-description which means different things to different people.
 Are they referring to their entire business model, or just one or two aspects of it?
 If so, which ones, and do they provide clear policy statements on these?